Ecclesbourne Valley Railway: Decline and closure

 Although most of the goods had transferred to the roads, limestone traffic continued, including that formerly hauled by the Cromford and High Peak Railway, when it closed in 1967.
 Though the amount of traffic justified the installation of some continuous welded rail in the 1980s, production was increasingly of aggregate carried by road.
-In 1991 the quarries passed to Croxton and Garry Ltd (which later became Omya UK) which no longer needed a rail link.
-Although its sidings, and the station goods yard, at Wirksworth are still listed by Network Rail, the connection to the main line at Duffield has been severed and fenced off, There is hope that one day the EVR could "once possible funding would be made" purchase and re-use both the goods yard and the sidings for further/extra space for some rolling stock and train storage.
+In 1991, the quarries passed to Croxton and Garry Ltd (which later became Omya UK) which no longer needed a rail link.
+Although its sidings, and the station goods yard, at Wirksworth are still listed by Network Rail, the connection to the main line at Duffield has been severed and fenced off.
+There is hope that one day the EVR could, "once possible funding would be made", purchase and reuse both the goods yard and the sidings for further/extra space for some rolling stock and train storage.

 Present day

 Preservation

-In 1996 WyvernRail were awarded a Light Railway Order for the full length of the whole line.
+In 1996, WyvernRail was awarded a Light Railway Order for the full length of the whole line.